Emergency Naloxone Holding Service

 How to claim for Emergency Naloxone Holding Service

-The community pharmacy contractor will ensure that each supply of naloxone is recorded via Universal Claims Framework (UCF).
-UCF is the system that you will use to claim for other services – such as smoking cessation and emergency hormonal contraception.
+The community pharmacy contractor will ensure that each emergency supply of naloxone is recorded via Universal Claims Framework (UCF).
+The UCF is the system that you will use to claim for other services – such as smoking cessation and emergency hormonal contraception.
 The service will be included as an option under Public Health Services.
 There will be two options:

-- Expiry for when naloxone has expired.
+- Emergency Naloxone Expired – for when naloxone has expired.

-To submit a claim for out of stock Naloxone kits, or to claim for a resupply when a kit has been used and the patient is not known to you, you will have to create a dummy patient file on your PMR.
+To submit a claim for out of date naloxone kits, or to claim for a resupply when a kit has been used and the patient is not known to you, you will have to create a dummy patient file on your PMR.
 We suggest using the following details for ease, though please note that these don’t have to be exact, it just helps in validating the claim.
 The important part is using the correct UCF service, which will either be “Emergency Naloxone – Administered” or “Emergency Naloxone – Expired”.

 Forename: Naloxone